karlseguin/router/readme.md

 ## 404

-Specify a handler to handle not found requests:
+Specify a handler for not found requests:

 ```go
 router.NotFound(notFound)